lightninglabs/lightning-app/README.md

 To package the app for all platforms run `npm run package-all-electron`.
 Make sure you have xquartz `brew cask install xquartz` wine installed `brew install wine`.
 If you run into `ENFILE: file table overflow` as an error put `ulimit -n 2560` in your bash profile.

 Also Check: https://github.com/karma-runner/karma/issues/1979#issuecomment-217994084

+To debug a packaged app, go to localhost:9997 in your browser.